bartkowiaktomasz/algorithmic-challenges/LeetCode/README.md

 > Given a non-empty array `nums` containing only positive integers, find if the array can be partitioned into two subsets such that the sum of elements in both subsets is equal.

 _Knapsack problem.
 We're trying to find if there is a subset of elements with sum equal to `sum(nums) / 2`.
 If laying out `nums` as rows and `target / weight` as columns, each row depends only on the previous row, so `dp` table can be a 1D vector._

 ---
+- [x] 433.
+Minimum Genetic Mutation (Medium)
+> A gene string can be represented by an 8-character long string, with choices from 'A', 'C', 'G', and 'T'.
+Given two gene strings `startGene` and `endGene` and the gene bank `bank` (that records all the valid gene mutations) return the minimum number of mutations needed to mutate from `startGene` to `endGene`. e.g. `startGene = "AACCGGTT", endGene = "AAACGGTA", bank = ["AACCGGTA","AACCGCTA","AAACGGTA"] => 2`

+_Use BFS.
+In each BFS iteration, iterate through all characters of a current gene (replacing each of them) - add to `queue` iff a gene is valid (i.e. is in a bank)_

+---
 - [x] 437.
 Path Sum III (Medium)